Elimination of Ramification II: Henselian Rationality: Proof of Theorem and Proposition

 \subsection{Proof of Proposition~\ref{N}}

 If $\chara Kv=0$, then also $\chara F^h v=0$ and $(F^h,v)$ is a tame field.
-So it remains to treat the case of $\chara F^h v>0$. \pars Assume first that $(K,v)$ is a tame field and $(F|K,v)$ is an immediate extension.
+So it remains to treat the case of $\chara F^h v=p>0$. \pars Assume first that $(K,v)$ is a tame field and $(F|K,v)$ is an immediate extension.
 By \cite[Theorem~3.2]{[K7]}, $vK = vF$ is $p$-divisible and $Kv = Fv$ is perfect.
 Let $(N,v)$ be a maximal immediate algebraic extension of $(F,v)$.
 Then $(N,v)$ is algebraically maximal, $vN$ is $p$-divisible and $Nv$ is perfect.
-Again from \cite[Theorem~3.2]{[K7]} it follows that $(N,v)$ is a tame field. \pars Assume now that $(K,v)$ is a separably tame field and $(F|K,v)$ is an immediate separable extension.
+Again from \cite[Theorem~3.2]{[K7]} it follows that $(N,v)$ is a tame field. \pars Assume now that $(K,v)$ is a separably tame field.
+In view of what we have proved already, we may assume that $(K,v)$ is not a tame field.
+This implies that $\chara K =p>0$.
+Assume that $(F|K,v)$ is an immediate separable extension.
 If $v$ is trivial on $K$, then $F=K$ since $(F|K,v)$ is immediate.
 In this case we can just set $N=K$.
 So we may assume that $v$ is nontrivial on $K$.
 Then by \cite[Theorem~3.10]{[K7]}, $vK = vF$ is $p$-divisible and $Kv = Fv$ is perfect.
 Let $(N,v)$ be a maximal immediate separable algebraic extension of $(F,v)$.
 Then $(N,v)$ is separable-algebraically maximal, $vN$ is $p$-divisible and $Nv$ is perfect.
 Again from \cite[Theorem~3.10]{[K7]} it follows that $(N,v)$ is a separably tame field.